 Since 2005, Ashley County Cares has worked in its community to raise $358,000 for breast cancer programs at UAMS.
 Representatives of the group traveled to the UAMS Cancer Institute to present their most recent donation — $35,000 to be used for breast cancer research and statewide outreach and education efforts.

-Ashley County Cares President Donna Shields presented the donation to UAMS Cancer Institute Director Peter Emanuel, M.D.
-This year’s donation brings the group’s 13-year total to $388,000 for the breast cancer program at UAMS.
+Ashley County Cares President Donna Shields presented the check to UAMS Cancer Institute Director Peter Emanuel, M.D.

-Accompanying Shields were her fellow Ashley County Cares members Bernice Nelms, Kay Hartshorn, Bettye Berryman and Inez Barnes.
+Accompanying Shields were her fellow Ashley County Cares members Bernice Nelms and Kay Hartshorn.